Do We Really Need Money to Be Happy, Solve All our Problems, and Better our Lives?

 But I’m not delusional though.
 I know money plays a huge role in our society.

-I know that it helps us in many ways such as pursuing our dreams (or passions).
+It helps us in many ways such as pursuing our dreams (or passions).

-I know that we need money to survive (especially people in the city).
+We need money to survive (especially people in the city).

 So this is how it goes: